 What is Cash Discounting?

-A cash discount is a payment option whereby a lower price is offered should someone choose to pay cash rather than a credit or debit card.
+A cash discount is a payment option whereby lower prices is offered should someone choose to pay cash rather than a credit or debit card.
 A business can offer two different prices depending on how someone chooses to pay.
 The most common example of this can be seen at the gas pump where two different prices for the same gallon of gasoline are offered depending if you pay using a card or cash.

 How Common is Cash Discounting?